 Ujima Company’s strength lies in its reliability, the consistency of its artistic vision, and its adherence to the principles embodied by the Swahili word for which it is named.
-For four decades, under the leadership of founder and artistic director Lorna C. Hill, the company has provided diverse Western New York audiences with solid, professional theatre experiences.
+For four decades, under the leadership of Lorna C. Hill, founder and artistic director, 1978-2020, the company has provided diverse Western New York audiences with solid, professional theatre experiences.
 While firmly rooted in the many traditions of African-American theatre, Ujima includes in its long history, productions from the traditions of other people of color, from other countries and cultures, and from the all-encompassing spectrum of traditional and contemporary American theatre.
 Ujima is constantly growing, evolving, improving.

 Thank you to all those who helped contribute to our August showcase in honor of the Black Lives Matter movement.
 You all spoke your truth and gave rise to power.
 Throughout the remainder of this year we will continue to highlight this movement for justice and focus in on the many voices that contribute to the movement.
 This month we make space for the powerful women and female identifying voices in our movement.
 Guidelines for submissions are as follows:

 Can be original or recreated work (ex. singing a song from another artist)

 Can be any art form/medium (ex. visual art, song, dance, movement, monologue, poetry etc.)